-The Puerto Rico Statehood Admission Act of 2019 was filed this week.
+The Puerto Rico Statehood Admission Act of 2021 was filed this spring.
 But that was not by any means the first Puerto Rico Statehood Act.

 Consider the Puerto Rico Statehood Act of 1977, introduced by President Gerald Ford after he rejected a proposal for “perfected commonwealth.”
 The Statehood Act was designed to provide economic opportunity and equal rights for the people of Puerto Rico without the unconstitutional nature of the “perfected commonwealth.”